 6) Buy a vine at Weingut Georg Breuer

 A full-bodied, elegant wines produced by Weingut Georg Breuer are among the finest in Germany.
-The estate believes that fruit aromas, balance and body are more important in a wine that must weight and harvest yield.
+The estate believes that fruit aromas, balance, and body are more important in a wine that must weigh and harvest yield.
 Its 33 hectares of vineyards produce both Riesling and Spätburgunder grapes.
 Wine masterclasses and tastings take place regularly in Breuer’s historic vaulted cellar.
 The estate wine shop offering a tasting for individuals is open daily from 10:00 to 18:00.

 Address: Grabenstraße 8

-Rüdesheim coffee was invented in 1957 especially for Asbach.
+Rüdesheim coffee was invented in 1957, especially for Asbach.
 It is best served in a genuine ‘Rüdesheim coffee’ mug.
 Pour warmed Asbach brandy onto three sugar cubes, light with a match and stir until the sugar dissolves.
 Top up with hot coffee and finish off with a dollop of sweetened whipped cream sprinkled with bittersweet chocolate flakes.
 Discover the world of Asbach and a variety of Asbach products at the Asbach visitors’ centre where you can watch a video about the history of the brandy and see historical distillery equipment.

 Where to stay?

-- Published by Anita on April 01, 2017
+- Written and published by Anita on April 01, 2017

-About the author |
+About the author

 Report